mateusz/tempomat/README.md

 Currently I'm ignoring this problem, and assuming if the request took 1s to prodce, then it took 1 CPU-s, regardless of whether it was sleeping, busy on I/O, or the actual server load.

+This actually seems to work out - see the example below.

+### Yet another example under load

+Let's asssume we have 1 CPU available.
+Let's further assume users are making requests that under normal condition take 1s each.

+User #1 makes 2 concurrent requests.
+User #2 (with different IP) makes 1 request.
+Since the total amount of requests is 3, with competitive multitasking these will take 3s each (3 processes each taking 1s, on 1 CPU).

+In such situation, user #1 gets 66% of the CPU (2 reqs / 3s) and user #2 gets 33% of the CPU (1 req / 3s).
+This is unfair: user #2 gets delayed out of proportion.

+What happens when we intoduce tempomat limited to 1s/s/IP?
+User #1 does 3s of processing on each request under load, meaning they get throttled down to 2 reqs / 6s.
+This is 33% of server resources.
+There is now 33% CPU free, which speeds up all requests.
+All requests now take 2s, expect that user #1 requests are still throttled by 3s each.
+After re-throttling, user #1 now has 2 req / 4s and user #2 1 req / 2s.

+This means the CPU is now divided evenly among the IPs, as opposed to being evenly divided among competing requests: average response times for both users are now 2s, whereas beforehand it was 1.5s for user #1 and 3s for user #2.

+Experimental trial confirms this: on a 100% loaded machine, without throttling, user #1 achieved 2x the rps of the user #2.
+After throttling the rps equalised.

 ## Usage

 Create config file in `/etc/tempomat.json`: